FAQ

 What is the recommended location for the new pool and how did we decide on that location?

 After careful evaluation, the recommended location for the new pool is the current site of the PFAC.
-We assessed five other potential locations—four city-owned and one owned by UW-Platteville.
-However, the current site emerged as the best choice due to its central location, accessibility to parks and schools, and the reduced need for modifications compared to other sites.
+We assessed five other potential locations; however, the current site emerged as the best choice due to its central location, accessibility to parks and schools, and the reduced need for modifications compared to other sites.
 Other sites posed challenges such as elevation issues, parking limitations, and the loss of existing recreational spaces.
-A positive outcome from the geotechnical survey will confirm this location as ideal for the new pool.
+Results of the Geotechnical survey conducted in October 2024 indicate that the current site would accommodate a new aquatic center.

 Why is the committee not recommending an indoor pool?